Missouri could make it harder to get out-of-state abortions

 Abortion-rights advocates said regardless of what happens with such laws in the courts, they can create fear or confusion.

-“We still get calls from Texas … where they ask, ‘Is it even legal for me to call you?’” said Zack Gingrich-Gaylord, spokesperson for the abortion-rights group Trust Women, which operates clinics proving abortions in Wichita, Kansas, and Norman, Oklahoma.
+“We still get calls from Texas … where they ask, ‘Is it even legal for me to call you?’” said Zack Gingrich-Gaylord, spokesperson for the abortion-rights group Trust Women, which operates clinics providing abortions in Wichita, Kansas, and Oklahoma City.

 Hanna reported from Topeka, Kansas.

-Note: This story was first published on March 16, 2022.
-It was updated on March 17, 2022 to correct the location of a clinic operated by Trust Women.
-It is in Oklahoma City, not Norman, Oklahoma.